 While technically you can, it’s not really recommended.
 Think about it as like eating the skin of a banana… not so good.

-The skin of a spaghetti squash is tough and firm, and even when roasted it still maintains it’s toughness.
-But the inside flesh can be cooked to a perfect tender consistency, and creates those noodle-like strands, perfect for eating.
+The skin of a spaghetti squash is tough and firm, and even when roasted it still maintains its toughness.
+But the inside flesh can be cooked to a perfect tender consistency, and creates those noodle-like strands, perfect for a great substitute.